 Overall, the drive was lovely.
 Surprisingly, though, the weather was quite warm, and the water level in the river was unusually low.
-We later found out that Germany was experiencing something of a drought that year, and the low water level of the Rhine—which is usually a major trade route—was preventing a lot of the big container barges from plying up and down the river, having a big impact on the economy.
+We later found out that Germany was experiencing something of a drought that year.
+Because of this, the low water level of the Rhine—which is a major trade route—was preventing a lot of the big container barges from plying up and down the river.
+And that was having a big impact on the economy.

-We got to Ruedesheim late in the morning, and were to meet my mom’s friends for a quick brunch at the very nice K&U Bakery in the nearby town of Oestrich-Winkel.
-Little did we know that the area is a hub for local tourism along the Rhine and its surroundings, and can be quite congested.
-Unfortunately, the bakery was on an intersection of a bewildering number of busy one-way roads, so finding a parking space was unexpectedly unpleasant.
-After a bit of searching, we finally did find a slot in one of the numerous parking areas, bought a ticket at one of the dispensing machines, left the ticket on the dashboard of the car, and trotted off for lunch.
+We got to Ruedesheim late in the morning.
+We were to meet my mom’s friends for a quick brunch at the very nice K&U Bakery in the nearby town of Oestrich-Winkel.
+Little did we know that the area is a hub for local tourism along the Rhine, and gets quite congested.
+Unfortunately, the bakery was on an intersection of a lots of busy one-way roads, so finding a parking space was surprisingly unpleasant.
+After a bit of searching, we finally did find a slot in one of the numerous parking areas.
+So we bought a ticket at one of the dispensing machines, left the ticket on the dashboard of the car, and trotted off for lunch.

-(For those interested, the ticket dispensers work like this: you punch in the amount of time —in multiples of 30 minutes—you think you will need your parking slot for, the machine tells you how much you need to pay, you put in the money, the machine gives you your ticket, and you leave it on the dashboard of your car in case an inspector comes around.
+(Aside: For those interested, the ticket dispensers work like this.
+You punch in the amount of time you will need your parking slot for, in multiples of 30 minutes.
+The machine tells you how much you need to pay, and you put in the money.
+The machine prints out your ticket.
+Lastly, you leave on the ticket on your dashboard in case an inspector comes around.
 One usually needs to pay for parking only during certain daytime hours, which vary between parking lots.
 The nice thing is that, if you pay for parking time that runs beyond the paid parking hours, you can use the remaining time the next day.)

-After we finished eating, we decided we would take a cruise on the river and see the sights, so we went back to the parking lot and bought another ticket for an extended time period before heading to the pier.
-The initial plan was to take a long cruise back up the Rhine to the famous Loreley rock, the center of many siren-type stories and myths.
-Unfortunately, the level of the river had dropped so drastically that year that the larger cruise ships were not plying for fear of running aground, so only smaller cruises were running short trips.
-Somewhat disappointed, we hopped over the railway tracks under the watchful eye of a medieval watchtower, and booked a two-hour cruise.
+After we finished eating, we decided we would take a cruise on the river and see the sights.
+This meant we had to go back to the parking lot and buy some more parking time period before heading to the pier.
+The initial plan was to take a long cruise back up the Rhine to the famous Loreley rock.
+We were looking forward to seeing this center of many siren-type stories and myths.
+Unfortunately, the level of the river had dropped so drastically that year that the larger cruise ships were not plying for fear of running aground.
+Only smaller cruises were plying, and they were running short trips.
+Somewhat disappointed, we hopped over the railway tracks under the watchful eye of a medieval guard tower, and booked a two-hour cruise.

-We walked on as it got dark (it gets dark only around 8:00 PM at that time of year), and the twinkling lights across the river gave everything a magical quality.
-Finally, we stopped at a tiny outdoor wine garden, and sat around on the scattering of benches and chairs, sampling some excellent local wines (after much sampling, we decided that we liked the rosé the best).
-Happy in more ways than one, and wrapped up against the unexpectedly brisk breeze, we said our goodbyes and sauntered through the street-lit village back to our homestay to turn in for the night.
+We walked on as it got dark (it gets dark only around 8:00 PM at that time of year).
+The twinkling lights across the river gave everything a magical quality.
+Finally, we stopped at a tiny outdoor wine garden, and sat around on the scattering of benches and chairs.
+After much sampling of the excellent local wines, we decided that we liked the rosé the best, and continued with that.
+Eventually, we were happy in more ways than one, and it was time to head back.
+Wrapped up against the unexpectedly brisk breeze, we said our goodbyes.
+And so we sauntered happily through the street-lit village back to our homestay to turn in for the night.